SebastienDaniel/relational-json/README.md

 ```

 #### aggregates
 This a composite relation between tables, not inheritance-based.
-Concretely, if table A "aggregates" table B, rows from table A will have a property pointing to one (*object*) or many (*array*) rows from table B, based on the relations cardinality.
+Concretely, if table A "aggregates" table B, rows from table A will have a property pointing to one row (*object*) or many rows (*array*) from table B, based on the relations cardinality.
 Unlike `extends`, aggregate does not affect the prototype chain.

 **aggregates example (single)**